Rade58/r3f-3d-text/README.md

 **WE WILL CREATE MATERIAL AND GEOMETRY OUTSIDE OF THE COMPONENT**

 And then we can use it as attributes on mesh tag

+**But when you assign materia to the mesh, it will work but it will look wierd, maybe because encoding, or color space**

+So I changed color space on the texture to **`SRGBColorSpace`** and it worked